MisfitFred/loserCE/README.md

 A training project for own education.
 The aim would be to develop a chess engine.

-## How to build this demo

-Use the CMake GUI
-Forseen is VS2015 but also GCC should be suported finaly

 ## Necessary tools

 ### used for documentation